Tenshaen Garden

 Getting there

-Tenshaen Garden is next to the Date Museum and is a 20-30 minute walk from Uwajima Station.
-Alternatively, you can take an hourly bus to the Tenshaen-mae bus stop (10 minutes, 160 yen), just a short walk from the garden.
+Tenshaen Garden is located next to the Date Museum and is a 20- to 30-minute walk from Uwajima Station.
+Alternatively, you can take an hourly bus to the Tenshaen-mae bus stop (10 minutes, 160 yen), which is just a short walk from the garden.

 Resources